Division of AIDS Research (DAR)

 - Increase intervention potency and long-term maintenance of effects, with an emphasis on targeting high-risk vulnerable populations.

-- Develop strategies to increase HIV testing and improve linkage to care and timely treatment initiation.
+- Develop strategies to increase HIV testing, ensure timely treatment initiation, and improve linkage to care.

 - Develop and test interventions to improve HIV treatment outcomes through optimal treatment adherence and sustained engagement in care.

 - Support implementation science and operations research to enhance dissemination strategies and public health impact of effective interventions.